 What do you see when you think of Colorado?
 Massive mountains, mirrored in sky blue lakes?
 Trees as far as the eye can see?
 Elk, eagles and bears?
-And from June 30 to July 2, 2017 you’ll also see some Fjällräven Classic trail markers dotted along a 46km stretch of the Colorado Trail.
+From 28-30 June 2017 you’ll see all this but also see some Fjällräven Classic trail markers dotted along a roughly 56km stretch of the Colorado Trail.

 Whether you’re coming from another part of the US or anywhere else on the globe, we strongly advise you to spend a few days in Colorado before or after your Classic trek.

 Of course there’s the capital Denver, with its microbreweries and laidback neighbourhoods.
 It also has the most city parks in the US – there are 205 of them!
 Then there’s Boulder and its renowned fair-trade coffee and almost-too-good-to-be-true combination of city parks, vintage stores and access to Colorado’s backcountry.

 And although the towns and cities are great, we know you’re going to Colorado for its nature.
 It’s raw, expansive and wild.
 So we asked our US team, based in Boulder, for their best outdoor tips – just in case 46km on the Classic trail leaves you hungry for more.